Heavy-metals pollution threatens indigenous agriculture throughout the region, reports Edgardo Ayala.

 The Court issued a ruling upholding the suspension of mining activity in September 2018.

 This case in Guatemala is an example of the tensions caused in Central America by metals mining, an activity that has been ongoing in the area, albeit in a rudimentary fashion, since the time of Spanish colonialism in the sixteenth century.

 In the last few decades it has expanded with the arrival of transnational mining corporations to the area.

 The arrival of foreign corporations generated social conflict, as local residents in the villages and towns where the mines are active began to organize, especially in Guatemala, Honduras, El Salvador and Nicaragua.

 The consortia that win the mining concessions have been grabbing up traditional farming and forest land, while monopolizing water resources that local communities, especially indigenous ones, depend on, putting their food security at risk.

 A study released Feb.
 11 in San Salvador, gives an account of this expansion and its impacts.
-Published in Spanish by the Central American Mining Alliance, a conglomerate of environmental organizations in the region, its title in English is, “Strategies for the Defense of the Environment and Human Rights in the Face of the Impacts of Mining Extractivism in Central America,”
+Published in Spanish by the Central American Mining Alliance, a conglomerate of environmental organizations in the region, its title in English is,

 In Honduras, up to January 2017, 172 mining concessions had been granted, covering a total area of 7,275 square kilometers, equivalent to 6.47 of the country’s territory.